ganeshhalthota/iisc-da231-raw_crop/README.md

 root
   |- code : Contains the iPython files exported from Google Colab
   |- data : Contains all the data which is used for running the code
+  |- report : Contains PDF report for the project
+  |- slides : Contains PDF file for presentation

 </pre>